 - 3 1/2 cups old-fashioned rolled oats gluten free as needed

 - 1/3 cup fresh strawberries chopped, plus more for topping

 - 2 Tablespoons freeze-dried strawberries chopped (feel free to leave out and add more fresh strawberries instead) (plus more for topping)

 - Preheat oven to 350 degrees Fahrenheit.
 Grease a 9x13 baking pan or a 12-cup muffin tin with non-stick cooking spray or line baking sheet with silicone liners.
 Set aside.

 In a large bowl, whisk together the eggs and milk.
-Add the maple syrup, coconut oil, applesauce, vanilla, baking powder, cinnamon, and salt.
+Add the maple syrup, coconut oil, vanilla, baking powder, cinnamon, and salt.
 Stir in the oats and the strawberries.

 - Spread batter into a casserole dish or divide batter evenly into prepared muffin tin or silicone muffin liners.
 Sprinkle with additional strawberries, if desired.